nsidc/search-solr-tools/README.md

 * `rake harvest:nsidc_oia_iso` will gather data for NSIDC search.
 * `rake harvest:delete_all` wipes out the database in your local Solr

-Unit tests can be run with `rspec`, `rake spec:unit`, or `rake guard:specs`.
-Running the rake guard task will also automatically run the tests whenever the appropriate files are changed.

 The style checker RuboCop can be run with `rubocop` or `rake guard:rubocop`.
 The rake task will also watch for ruby files (.rb, .rake, Gemfile, Guardfile, Rakefile) to be changed, and run RuboCop on the changed files.

 `rake guard` will automatically run the unit tests and RuboCop in one terminal window.

 Pushing with failing tests or RuboCop violations will cause the Jenkins build to break.
 Jenkins jobs to build and deply this project are named "NSIDC_Search_SOLR_()…" and can be viewed under the [NSIDC Search tab](https://scm.nsidc.org/jenkins/view/NSIDC%20Search/).

+### Testing

+Unit tests can be run with `rspec`, `rake spec:unit`, or `rake guard:specs`.
+Running the rake guard task will also automatically run the tests whenever the appropriate files are changed.

+Running the acceptance tests locally requires a running instance of Solr and some data indexed.
+Use the Solr dev VM at https://bitbucket.org/nsidc/nsidc-solr-development-vm, and run `rake blah` to harvest NSIDC metadata into your virtual Solr.